iNarcissuss/ncc/README.md

 * Do not use any H1 headers (in markdown, single #).
 Start with the H2 header (in markdown, double ##)
 * Do not separate the categories by commas
+* If this is the first time you've authored a blog, create a /authors/ stub page for yourself

 Specific tags may be added to enable certain sidebar behaviors.
 Note that Download, Github, and Conference all have singular versions for friendliness.